pcperini-historic/PyPKPass/README.md

 A series of Python objects for the construction, management, and serialization of iOS PassKit passes.

 ### Coming Soon ###
-Builtin support for signing / zipping / transporting PKPasses.
+Builtin support for transporting PKPasses.
 Pre-rolled Flask-based support for PassKit webServices.

 ### PKPass ###